ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week2/index.md

 [`443`](https://en.wikipedia.org/wiki/HTTPS), but your browser hides it from you because it's the default.
 You're welcome to read about these details, but they aren't necessary to learn continue in this lab.

+- **Localhost**: The `localhost` domain refers to _the computer you're on_.
+So rather than going out over the internet to send the URL to a particular domain somewhere else, this page is being handled by the running Java program on your computer, which we say is “listening” on localhost at port 4000.
+That work is what's done in `Server.java` and by Java's `HTTPServer` library.

 It's also worth pointing out that the terminal will just sit there without letting you type more commands while the server is running: it is in an infinite